zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/scylladb/_index.md

 702215287887827398	pvc-df1cb1a2-e665-11e9-a83a-000c29886e3e	60 GiB	2	no	no		LOW		up - attached on 70.0.87.82	no
 685261507172158119	pvc-ee87e5d7-e665-11e9-a83a-000c29886e3e	60 GiB	2	no	no		LOW		up - attached on 70.0.87.118	no
 ```
-Inspect the volume.
-Note that portworx volume hase 2 replicas created and it is atteched to node-3.
+Enter the `pxctl volume inspect` command to examine your volume.
+In the example output below, the Portworx volume contains 2 replica sets and is attached to node 3.
 ```text
 pxctl volume inspect 242236313329814877
 ```